Blog > Tools/Resources > Creative Advice > 10 Best Free Adobe Illustrator Alternatives in 2026

 Logo for Inkscape, one of Designity's picks for best free alternative to Adobe Illustrator.

-It runs on Windows, macOS, and Linux, and offers a powerful set of tools for creating and editing vector graphics, including flexible drawing tools, bezier curves, node editing, path operations, and full SVG file support.
+It runs on Windows and Linux and supports a full range of vector tools, including Bezier curves, node editing, path operations, flexible drawing tools, and complete SVG file support.

 3. Figma